demipoet/quilibrium-guide-github/README.md

 Put your IP address into terminal client & click open Click "Accept" Type "root" & click enter Type your password & click enter <br />
 SSH into your VPS <br />

-## SSH for the first time to your new VPS
+## II.
+SSH for the first time to your new VPS
 To SSH into a VPS, run:
 ```
 ssh root@<ip_address_of_VPS>